Comix Zone: Conception

-The game was conceived by the Sega Technical Institute (STI) programmer Peter Morawiec.
-Many of Morawiec's fellow STI developers were comic book fans and made monthly trips to local comic shops.
+The game was conceived by the Sega Technical Institute (S.T.I.) programmer Peter Morawiec.
+Many of Morawiec's fellow S.T.I. developers were comic book fans and made monthly trips to local comic shops.
 He devised the Comix Zone concept after joining his co-workers on one of their trips to a shop in Palo Alto, California.
 Morawiec "felt that comics and games could be very complementary" and began working on a technology demonstration for his Amiga.
 The story was inspired by the 1985 music video for "Take On Me" by A-ha, which depicts a race car driver in a comic book connecting with a woman in the real world.
-Morawiec added a dystopian-esq setting based on his passion for science fiction films.
+Morawiec added a dystopian setting based on his passion for science fiction films.

-Morawiec presented the video, "Joe Pencil Trapped in the Comix Zone", to STI head Roger Hector in December 1992.
+Morawiec presented the video, "Joe Pencil Trapped in the Comix Zone", to S.T.I. head Roger Hector in December 1992.
 Hector was enthralled by the concept, saying: "The minute I saw it, I knew it was going to be great."
-He encouraged Morawiec to pitch it directly to Sega of America CEO Tom Kalinske, who approved it.
-Although Kalinske wanted development to begin immediately, Comix Zone was placed on hold so STI could work on Sonic Spinball (1993), as Sega wanted to have a Sonic the Hedgehog game available for the 1993 Christmas shopping season.
-Following Spinballs release, STI pitched several concepts, including Comix Zone, to Sega management.
-Kalinske remembered Comix Zone and asked STI to begin development.
+He encouraged Morawiec to pitch it directly to Sega of America C.E.O.
+Tom Kalinske, who approved it.
+Although Kalinske wanted development to begin immediately, Comix Zone was placed on hold so S.T.I. could work on Sonic Spinball (1993), as Sega wanted to have a Sonic the Hedgehog game available for the 1993 Christmas shopping season.
+Following Spinballs release, S.T.I. pitched several concepts, including Comix Zone, to Sega management.
+Kalinske remembered Comix Zone and asked S.T.I. to begin development.

-Morawiec approached programmer Adrian Stephens, who had joined STI as a programmer as Spinball was nearing completion, about working on Comix Zone.
+Morawiec approached programmer Adrian Stephens, who had joined S.T.I. as a programmer as Spinball was nearing completion, about working on Comix Zone.
 Development began with a three-man team of Morawiec, Stephens, and executive producer Dean Lester.
 According to Hector, "It took a few months to put together a team capable of delivering the game".
-The team grew as large as a dozen people and was given high priority at STI and the full support of the studio.
+The team grew as large as a dozen people and was given high priority at S.T.I. and the full support of the studio.
 Additional staff included Jonah Hex co-creator Tony DeZuniga, comic book artist Alex Niño, lead animator Bob Steele, artist Chris Senn, programmer Stieg Hedlund, and associate producer Mike Wallis.
 Hector, who served as the manager, credited Morawiec as the project lead.